-After climbing over the 5200m Dhampus Pass, we traverse avalanche prone slopes and then descend steeply to Yak Kharka.
-The Dhampus Pass between Tukuche peak and Thapa peak is another heaven in the trip.
+After climbing over the 5200m Dhampus Pass, we traverse avalanche-prone slopes and then descend steeply to Yak Kharka.
+The Dhampus Pass between the Tukuche peak and Thapa peak is another heaven on the trip.

 Day 16: - Yak Kharka trek to Marpha (2665m/8743ft) - Jomsom : Walking distance: 7 hours

 From Yak Kharka, we descend along the flank of the mountain to once again reach civilization.
 Marpha is the main inhabitants of the ethnic group of Thakali’s favorite amongst the trekkers.
 It has kept its traditional narrow paved alleys and passageways, and an extensive drainage system flows under the flagstone-paved street.
 Continue north, up the river valley to the town of Jomsom.
 Overnight at tented camp, full board meals included.

 Day 17 - Fly to Pokhara (810m) Duration: 20-minutes

 We take the early morning flight to Pokhara; it is a short 20-minute flight, transfer to hotel.
 You will be free and resting for a day.

 Day 18: - Pokhara to Kathmandu, take a 25 minutes flight or 6-7 hour drive.

 You can take a fight or take a drive to Kathmandu.
 You can have a very relaxing rest at the hotel.
 In the evening you can have your last night in Nepal enjoying the Nepali cultural dinner show exchanging greetings among friends and with all Nepalese people.